Path to the postseason: It all comes down to Sunday, but the Mariners still need some help

 Here’s the scenario.

-If the Yankees and/or Red Sox lose Sunday, and the Mariners beat the Angels, Seattle will pay a tiebreaker game for the wild card.
+If the Yankees and/or Red Sox lose Sunday, and the Mariners beat the Angels, Seattle will play a tiebreaker game for the wild card.
 That’s it.
 Whatever Toronto does has no bearing on the Mariners getting to a play-in game, just the number of teams tied for a wild-card spot.

-The best case scenario for the M’s would be for the Yankees and Red Sox to lose and the Blue Jays to win.
+The best-case scenario for the M’s would be for the Yankees and Red Sox to lose and the Blue Jays to win.
 This could create a four-way tie in the standings (assuming the Mariners win, too), and Seattle would just have to win one play-in game to reach the wild-card game.

 In the case of a three-way tie, whoever has the tiebreaker of the three teams chooses two games at home or one on the road.
 Choosing two games at home means that team would have to win two to reach the wild-card game.
 The third team plays the winner of the first game.